 The analog gain tap is configured as a programmable differential amplifier whose input is taken from the ADC's input signal path.
 The output of the analog gain tap is summed with the output of the DAC.
 The gain is programmable using Control Register F (CRF:0-4) to achieve a gain of -1 to +1 in 32 steps with muting being achieved through a separate control setting (Control Register F Bit 7).
 The gain increment per step is 0.0625.
 The AGT is enabled by powering-up the AGT control bit in the power control register (CRC:1).
-When this bit is set (=1) CRF becomes an AGT control register with CRF:0-4 holding the AGT coefficient, CRF:5 becomes an AGT enable and CRF:7 becomes an AGT mute control bit.
+When this bit is set (=1), CRF becomes an AGT control register with CRF:0-4 holding the AGT coefficient, CRF:5 becomes an AGT enable and CRF:7 becomes an AGT mute control bit.

 Control bit CRF:5 connects/disconnects the AGT output to the summer block at the output of the DAC section while control bit CRF:7 overrides the gain tap setting with a mute, (zero gain) setting.
-Table VI shows the gain versus digital setting for the AGT.
+Table 10 shows the gain vs. digital setting for the AGT.
+In this table, AGT and DGT weights are given for the case of VFBNx (connected to the sigma-delta modulator's positive input) being at a higher potential than VFBPx (connected to the sigma-delta modulator's negative input).